WeihaoTan/weihaotan.github.io/experience.md

 - Bachelor of Engineering in Software Engineering, Beihang University, 09/2015 - 06/2019

 # RESEARCH
+- Intern | Skywork AI
+03/2024 - Present | Advisor: Bo An
+Conducted reserach on building generalist AI agents (Extend Cradle to more games and software).

 - Intern | Beijing Academy of Artificial Intelligence
-08/2023 - Present | Advisor: Zongqing Lu
+08/2023 - 02/2024 | Advisor: Zongqing Lu
-Conducted reserach on building generalist AI agents.
+Conducted reserach on building generalist AI agents (Design and develop Cradle to RDR2).

 - RA | Nanyang Technological University
 01/2023 - 01/2024 | Advisor: Bo An